rominirani/autogen-experiments/README.md

 Experiments with Autogen Framework (https://github.com/microsoft/autogen)

+The intention is to configure Google Gemini models to work with Autogen.

+List of programs:
 - `main.py` : A starter template to configure 2 Agents with one asking a question/prompt of the other.
 - `writer-reviewer.py` : A couple of agents interacting with each other to produce a quality CFP.
 One of them is the CFP Writer and the other one is a CFP Reviewer.
 The Writer writes an initial CFP and submits it to the reviewer to improve upon.
 The Reviewer reviews the CFP, provides a list of suggestions to improve and this is given back to the Writer, in an iterative fashion.